 Population growth in Northern Virginia, especially in the outer suburbs, continues to remain robust.
 In combination with the congestion on major highways and on-going highway construction projects, this growth will continue to support long-term demand for VRE's service.
-The constraining factors to VRE growth in the near-term are the current COVID-19 pandemic and its effects, as well as station parking, availability of seats, storage capacity, and the availability of subsidy funds.
+The constraining factors to VRE growth in the near-term are the ongoing COVID-19 pandemic and its effects, as well as station parking, availability of seats, storage capacity, and the availability of subsidy funds.

-The local subsidy for fiscal year 2021 increased by 3.0 percent to \$18,300,780.
+The local subsidy for fiscal year 2022 decreased by \$13,544,122 or 74.0 percent to \$4,756,658.
 Fares were held constant; the previous general fare increase was 3.0 percent in fiscal year 2020.
-In fiscal year 2019 VRE began to receive funding from the Commonwealth of Virginia Commuter Rail Operating and Capital (C-ROC) Fund as a result of Virginia HB1539, which will continue in fiscal year 2021.
-Additional sources of funding will be available in fiscal year 2021 from federal, state and regional sources, although the amounts received will continue to vary from year to year.
+In fiscal year 2019 VRE began to receive funding from the Commonwealth of Virginia Commuter Rail Operating and Capital (C-ROC) Fund, which will continue in fiscal year 2022.
+Additional sources of funding will be available in fiscal year 2022 from federal, state and regional sources, although the amounts received will continue to vary from year to year.